Scottish Stewards Cup Preview, Tips, Runners & Trends

 • 2021: Winner in 5 (6,4) [11 Runners]

-The course which has produced the most winners of the Scottish Stewards Cup is Ascot, there has been a total number of 3 winners of this race who ran at Ascot last time out.
+The course which has produced the most winners of the Scottish Stewards Cup is Ascot; there have been a total of 3 winners of this race who ran at Ascot last time out.

-The race is open to both sexes with the Male runners having produced a total of 20 winners from a total of 250 runners whilst the Female runners have produced 0 winners from a total of 6 runners.
+The race is open to both sexes, with the Male runners having produced a total of 19 winners from a total of 251 runners, whilst the Female runners have produced 1 winner from a total of 6 runners.

 Looking over the past renewals, these are the stallions whose offspring have produced multiple winners of the Scottish Stewards Cup: